red-hat-storage/mcg-osd-deployer/README.md

 ### Contributing

 Thank you for your interest in contributing towards the project.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for more setting up your environment, and other helpful tips.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for more information regarding setting up your environment, as well as other helpful tips.

 ### License